FightTheByte/digital-diary/documentation/functional-requirements.md

     -  Allow user to sign-up
     -  Allow user to log in
     -  Allow user to delete account
+    -  Show user a chart of their weekly or monthly usage

 ### Non-Functional Requirements